LS-FCEFyN/fbsd/README.md

 Slightly modified version of https://github.com//nicholasbernstein/install-fbsd-desktop plus some extra scripts to configure doas and, hopefully, any HP printer.

-Run the scripts as the root, use as follows you can use:
+Run the scripts as the root :

 fetch https://raw.githubusercontent.com/NeboMoskva/fbsd/main/setup.sh -o - | sh